Try It Yourself

 Resources & References

 Sometimes something doesn't work the way you expect, you're debugging, or you're curious about the state of your flow at a particular point?
-Transactions show the body and headers between the Dovetail components.
+Transactions show a message while it 'moves' between components.
 We'll use the same flow as in the previous section.

 Resources & References